spm/spm-docs/docs/tutorials/vbm/image_processing.md

     * **SPM:material-arrow-right-bold:Spatial:material-arrow-right-bold:Segment**: To generate the roughly (via a rigid-body) aligned grey and white matter images of the subjects.

-    * **SPM:material-arrow-right-bold:Tools:material-arrow-right-bold:Dartel Tools:material-arrow-right-bold:Run Dartel (create Template)**: Determine the nonlinear deformations for warping all the grey and white matter images so that they match each other.
+    * **SPM:material-arrow-right-bold:Tools:material-arrow-right-bold:Shoot Tools:material-arrow-right-bold:Run Shooting (create Template)**: Determine the nonlinear deformations for warping all the grey and white matter images so that they match each other.

-    * **SPM:material-arrow-right-bold:Tools:material-arrow-right-bold:Dartel Tools:material-arrow-right-bold:Normalise to MNI Space**: Actually generate the smoothed "modulated" warped grey and white matter images.
+    * **SPM:material-arrow-right-bold:Tools:material-arrow-right-bold:Shoot Tools:material-arrow-right-bold:Write normalised**: Actually generate the smoothed "modulated" warped grey and white matter images.

 ## **Segment**

 The objective now is to automatically identify different tissue types within the images, using **Segment** (Ashburner and Friston 2005).
-The output of the segmentation will be used for achieving more accurate inter-subject alignment using Dartel (to be explained later).
+The output of the segmentation will be used for achieving more accurate inter-subject alignment using Shoot (to be explained later).
 Segmentation can be found within **SPM:material-arrow-right-bold:Spatial:material-arrow-right-bold:Segment** in the batching system.
-It is suggested that **Native Space** versions of the tissues in which you are interested are generated, along with **Dartel imported** versions of grey and white matter.
+It is suggested that **Native Space** versions of the tissues in which you are interested are generated, along with **Imported** versions of grey and white matter.
 It is useful to also have either a native or "imported" version of the CSF, so that intra-cranial volumes may be computed (see later).

 For VBM, the native space images are usually the ``c1*.nii`` files, as it is these images that will eventually be warped to MNI space.